World-of-Gaming/World-of-Gaming.github.io/README.md

 - No republishing
 We have a no republishing
-the games on this web site for money or with out permition from it
+the games on this web site for money or with out permition from it.